KimJunHeeKor/KimJunHeeKor.github.io/about.md

 - ***Python***
     - Coding by using numpy, pandas, matplot.pyplot libraries
+    - Data preprocessing for machine learning
     - Modeling by pytorch, keras
+    - Deep Learning for classification of images by CNN
+    - Having knowledge of GAN(DCGAN, VAE, etc.)
+    - Implementation of API server by ``FLASK`` framework

 - ***MySQL***
     - Building of tables